sjn/introducing-se/docs.md

 * Establish a **friendly tone** & maintain it.
 * Show you're inter&shy;ested & listening.
 * Show curiosity; explore their ideas!
-* Share what You have in common.
+* Share what you have in common.

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")